ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 ## TL;DR

 Using SQL and Power BI, I analyzed how demand volatility, production bottlenecks, and quality issues interact at AdventureWorks.
-The analysis shows that revenue loss is driven by underproduction of high-demand items, long manufacturing cycle times, and quality-related scrap during peak demand periods.
+TThe analysis suggests that revenue loss is likely influenced by underproduction of high-demand items, long manufacturing cycle times, and quality-related scrap during peak demand periods.

 I worked on this project as part of my learning journey in Business Intelligence, with